 Little Bay – Spacious self-catering accommodation set within peaceful grounds that reach to the seafront with sea, mountain, or garden views.
 The main beach of Stavros with surrounding taverna’s is just 50 metres away.

-Paleochora is good for couples seeking a relaxing break in a quaint touristic town and who plan to either spend their days on the beach or hiring a car to explore the breathtaking surrounding scenery.
+Paleochora is good for couples seeking a relaxing break in a quaint touristic town in Crete who plan to either spend their days on the beach or hire a car to explore the breathtaking surrounding scenery.

 Suggested hotels in Paleochora, Crete: